 Such other information as the Director may reasonably require.

 Renewal of an Asbestos Consulting Service Certification.
 The Director may renew an Asbestos Consulting Service Certification upon written application for renewal by the Certification holder.
 Renewal applications should be submitted to the Department no later than 30 calendar days before the expiration of the current Certificate.
 The submission of a renewal application later than 30 days before the expiration of the current Certificate may result in renewal after the expiration of the current Certificate.
-Said application for renewal shall include submission of the items referenced at 454 CMR 28.07(3)(a)1. through 8.
-The application may be made electronically at www.mass.gov/dols or be mailed to the Department,
+Said application for renewal shall include submission of the items referenced at 454 CMR 28.07(3)(a)1 through 9.
+The application may be made electronically at the Department’s website or be mailed to the Department.

 Licensure of Asbestos Consultants